Rap-rock has made a comeback. And this time, it doesn't suck

 They say: “You can’t be sad and listen to it, unless you’re the sort of person who thrives on anger. … [Now] we have something for when you’re laying down, when you’re washing dishes, or when you’re lifting weights.”

-Why he doesn’t suck: If you’re someone who enjoys hellish, high-energy music that is mosh pit-friendly, City Morgue should be your go-to.
+Why they don’t suck: If you’re someone who enjoys hellish, high-energy music that is mosh pit-friendly, City Morgue should be your go-to.

 Post Malone